How to Buy Bitcoin for Your Child

 I bought my first Bitcoin on Cash App in 2019.
 Took about 90 seconds.
-The problem wasn't buying it.
-The problem was figuring out where to keep it, how much to buy, and what happens when your kid turns 18 and you hand them the keys.
+Buying was easy.
+Figuring out where to keep it, how much to buy, and what happens when your kid turns 18 and you hand them the keys took years.

 To buy Bitcoin for your child, open an account on a Bitcoin-focused exchange like River (0% fees on recurring buys) or Strike, set up a weekly auto-purchase of $10-50, and withdraw to a hardware wallet once you've accumulated $200-500+.
+Before the first meaningful withdrawal, use the family custody starter kitto choose the right parent setup.
 Track your cost basis for tax purposes, because when you eventually gift the Bitcoin to your child, that basis transfers to them.6

 Which exchange should parents use to buy Bitcoin?